Clovelly: an English Original

-Discover this lesser-known jewel on your next group trip over the pond
+Discover the lesser-known jewel of Clovelly on your next group trip over the pond, and you’ll be transported to times gone by

-When traveling to England, many tourists visit popular destinations such as Stonehenge, Stratford-upon-Avon, Bath and, of course, London, but you would be wise to head west toward Devon to the small seaside community of Clovelly.
+When traveling to England, many tourists visit popular destinations such as Stonehenge, Stratford-upon-Avon, Bath and, of course, London.
+But why not take a trip off the beaten path?
+Groups looking to explore a hidden gem would be wise to head west toward Devon and the small seaside community of Clovelly.
 To say that Clovelly is a one-of-a-kind destination is an understatement.

 Many coastal English towns can be classified as fun-to-visit, great-to-explore or must-see.
 There are very few, if any, English communities where those three descriptions apply in equal measure.
 Clovelly is one village that fits all three descriptions.